whitneywooyy/mini-birds/README.md

 After you have initialized your app, connect to your database via MongoJS.
 This is where you will specify the name of your database and the names of your collections (for now, we'll just use (insert rest of sentence).
 If you need some guidance, take a look at their [documentation](https://github.com/mafintosh/mongojs).

-**Breakpoint:** At this point, you should be able to start your app (`node server.js`) and see that your app is listening, and have no errrors.
+**Breakpoint:** At this point, you should be able to start your app (`node server.js`) and see that your app is listening, and have no errors.
 Your app should also be connected to your database, but we will test that functionality later on.

 ## Step 2: Create API